Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A shape with three sides and three angles.
 **Sentence:** The triangle is the easiest shape to draw.
 **Conversation:**
-A – How many sides does it have?
+A – How many sides does it have
 B – It has three sides, it’s a triangle.

 ### Word: Upbringing